EVERSE-ResearchSoftware/RSQKit/pages/ai/cross_cutting_practices.md

 * no expectation that every AI-generated suggestion will be reviewed

 The aim is to stop machine-generated volume from becoming a second inbox with unmanageable priority.

+### Treat remote execution as a governance boundary

+When an AI tool runs outside your local machine, the risk changes.

+A managed or cloud agent may receive repository access, logs, configuration, test output, project structure, private package names or other context.

+Before connecting a remote service, decide:

+* What code, code and logs it may see
+* What repositories it may access
+* What permissions it receives
+* Whether it can create branches or pull requests
+* Whether it can use paid or shared compute resources

+Remote execution may be useful.
+It can reduce setup difficulties and run checks in a clean environment.
+It should **not** be treated as merely a more convenient local editor - due to greater risks.

 ### Review actions as well as outputs